 The transition from college student to job hunter isn’t an easy one.
-There’s a lot of pressure to land a full-time job right after grabbing your diploma, but honestly, it doesn’t always happen that quickly.
+There’s a lot of pressure to land a full-time job right after grabbing your diploma, but it’s not always that easy.
 Don’t throw in the towel just yet, though, because we’re listing out some common mistakes new job hunters make below.
 Get familiar with them, nix them, and keep trying!

 Not tailoring their resume and cover letter for each role.